 I have worked in the Politics department since 2013.
-I am the Managing Editor for the cross-disciplinary Transforming Capitalism book series published by Rowman & Littlefield International, and I am on the Editorial Board for the journal Art & the Public Sphere.
+I was the Managing Editor, for the whole of its existence from 2014-21, of the cross-disciplinary Transforming Capitalism book series published by Rowman & Littlefield International, and I am on the Editorial Board for the journal Art & the Public Sphere.
 Also, I was the Chair of the Critical Political Economy Research Network of the European Sociological Association from 2009-13, and am now on CPERN's International Advisory Board.

 I have been an invited speaker at events organised by the Swedish Workers' Educational Association (an affiliate of the Swedish Trade Union Confederation), IG Metall (the German metalworkers' union), Ver.di (the German services union), and Real World Economics.
 I have also been interviewed for an edition of BBC Radio 4's Analysis programme on varieties of capitalism, and have contributed articles for periodicals, magazines and newspapers.